Constraints Example: Minor-Embedding

 Unit cell

-To make a three-node loop of a four-node structure, represent a single variable with a chain of two qubits, as shown in Figure 32, by chaining qubit 0 and qubit 5 to represent variable \(b\).
+As in the example of the Chains section, make a three-node loop of a four-node structure by representing a single variable with a chain of two qubits.
+Figure 37 shows a chaining of qubit 0 and qubit 5 to represent variable \(b\).

-Embedding a triangular graph into Chimera by using a chain.
+Embedding a triangular graph into the Chimera graph by using a chain.

-Fig. 32 Embedding a triangular graph into Chimera by using a chain.
+Fig. 37 Embedding a triangular graph into the Chimera graph by using a chain.#

 Here, for qubits 0 and 5 to represent variable \(b\), the strength of the coupler between them must be set negative enough.